Kyle Tucker Player Props: Astros vs. Phillies

-Kyle Tucker -- with an on-base percentage of .333 in his past 10 games, 72 points lower than his season-long percentage -- will be in action for the Houston Astros versus the Philadelphia Phillies, with Zack Wheeler on the hill, on April 29 at 5:10 PM ET.
+Kyle Tucker, with a slugging percentage of .316 in his past 10 games -- including one home run -- will be in action for the Houston Astros against the Philadelphia Phillies, with Bailey Falter on the hill, April 30 at 7:10 PM ET.

 Kyle Tucker Game Info & Props vs. the Phillies